FrancescJR/docler/README.md

 Code based on the user story: "As a user, I want to have an ability to see a list of tasks for my day, so that I can do them one by one".

 This is the "plain" solution.
-Check over-engineering-1 and other branches
+Check over-engineering-1 for a quite cooler way (it uses more of symfony, especially doctrine, but it's nicer).
+It requires docker-compose to use the application.

 ## Installation